 Miles Dela Cruz is an artist, educator, audio engineer, and mentor who has a wealth of experience working in multiple creative, educational, and technical fields.
 As Director of Program Integrity and co-founder of Freedom Arts, Miles organizes programs and events, trains teaching artists and tutors, mentors and tutors youth, and facilitates many Art & Academic Workshops.

 Eric “Prospect” White is a teaching, performing, and recording artist whose creative hustle and advocacy for youth makes him one of the most in-demand facilitators in St. Louis.
-As Connection Creator for Freedom Arts, Prospect mentors the youth and facilitates music, creative writing, and multiple educational workshops and classes.
+Having been a Teaching Artist for Freedom Arts since 2015, Prospect mentors the youth and facilitates music, creative writing, and multiple educational workshops and classes.

 Garrett Lacy is a St. Louis native percussionist, composer, and educator.
 After graduating from Ritenour High School, Garrett went on to earn a Bachelor of Arts in Music and Entrepreneurship from Webster University in 2013.

 Tysean Brown is a St. Louis native poet, musician, and emerging organizer.
 Starting out on the drums, Tysean discovered a talent for both music and the written word, and has released several songs and dozens of poems.

 Copyright © 2024 Freedom Arts & Education Center - All Rights Reserved.